popsiiicle/spacegame/ideas.md

 - right click launches you forward by firing back cannon.
 Hitbox on blade.
 - hitting both at the same time does a special animation similar to loose cannon double doink.  possibly additional buff, like invisibility, or launching the body of the blade boosts the character.

+###Workshop
+- steam workshop for adding new artifacts and weapons
+- balanced weapons and artifacts that fit the game will become official
+- workshop mode for complete character that are somewhat balanced

 # random ideas

 - skill could be varied, but not hard.  eg movement + aim, but both arent that hard to learn.